thalissa/swn/README.md

 Those that assist in contributing to the project will be listed here!
 Though I expect no help, if anyone provides any assistance I'll be more than happy to pull code in.

 ### Changelog
+#### 0.1.17 (The Itemening Continues Update)
+* Added a lot more functionality to the item pages (Focus, Equipment, Psionics), including being able to post them in chat now!
+* Added a "locked" setting, so you can prevent yourself from accidentally deleting or making new items everywhere like some kind of mad person.
+Frequently changed variables, like HP, effort, and the like will remain editable, but non-textfield inputs will be disabled.

 #### 0.1.16 (Items, Items, Items!)
 * Equipment, focus, and psionic itemsheets made.
 * Actor sheets now render equipment/focus/psionic items on their proper pages.